illya13/RL/_posts/2020-04-26-installing-tensorflow-on-ubuntu-20.md

 Please also note:
 - CUDA `10.1` requires GCC `<= 8`

-At time of writing there are following versions available:
+At time of writing the following versions were available:
 - TensorFlow: `2.1.0`
 - [NVIDIA GPU drivers](https://www.nvidia.com/drivers): `440.82`
 - [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit): `10.1.243` (with GPU drivers `418.87`)
 - [cuDNN SDK](https://developer.nvidia.com/cudnn): `v7.6.5`

 <!--more-->
-## Compatible versions of python and gcc
+## Install compatible versions of python and gcc
 Ubuntu 20.04 LTS comes with:
 - python: `3.8`
 - gcc: `9`

-So the first thing we need to do is to install compatible versions of `python` and `gcc`
+So the first thing we need to do is to install compatible versions of `python` and `gcc` - i.e. `python 7` and `gcc 8`.
+Install `gcc's`.
+But let's use `gcc 9` for now as it will be used to install GPU Drivers.
 ```bash
 > sudo apt -y install build-essential
 > sudo apt -y install gcc-8 g++-8 gcc-9 g++-9